DBProductions/gaeusers/README.md

 After creating an instance of gaeusers, it offers the following methods.

     register_response = gaeusers.register(email)
 	login_response = gaeusers.login(email, password)
 	confirm_response = gaeusers.conform(confirm_link)
 	losepassword_response = gaeusers.lose_password(email)
 	changepassword_response = gaeusers.change_password(key, password_old, password_new, password_renew)

-A basic structure how to use it, is shon in `main.py`
+How to use it, is shown in `main.py` templates using the bootstrap framework.